gvwilson/sdxjs/style-checker/index.md

 <%- include('/inc/figure.html', {
     id: 'style-checker-iterator',
-    img: '/static/tools-small.jpg',
+    img: './figures/iterator.svg',
     alt: 'The Iterator pattern',
-    cap: 'Finding nodes in the tree using the Iterator pattern.',
+    cap: 'Finding nodes in the tree using the Iterator pattern.'
-    fixme: true
 }) %>

 We can implement the Iterator pattern in JavaScript using <g key="generator_function">generator functions</g>.